 Some goals may be as simple as coming into a private session aiming to understand and validate an addict’s pain, but some may be as difficult as rebuilding a broken home.
 There are many side effects of addiction that impact the family involved.
 For example, parental authority may not be well-received.

-Restoring communication is crucial to recovery.
+Restoring communication is crucial to addiction recovery.
 For loved ones, it could mean just listening and contemplating how to respond before actually responding.
 One of our goals at Northbound is to help build poor communication in a home back up.
 This will come as a result of trust.
 It’s important that each patient feels heard and understood so that they can take that first step in trusting their own family.
+In addition, expressing to our patients that they are surrounded by a family support system is a key aspect to addiction recovery.

 Our Family at Northbound